sjbarag/ECE-C433/proj1/README.md

 * Makefile - A GNU Make file
 * instructions.txt - A plaintext copy of the assignment instructions
 * foo.txt - A sample text file
+* LICENSE - Software license for this project

 #### Compiling
 This project can be compiled using the included Makefile, assuming that GNU